The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 What are the last-minute checks (1 week before)?

-In the final week, double-check everything and pack a “survival kit” of essentials you’ll need before the boxes are unpacked.
+In the final week, verify everything and pack a survival kit of what you’ll need before the boxes are unpacked.

-- Reconfirm timing and contact details with your moving company
+- Reconfirm timing and contacts with your mover

 - Pack a survival kit (clothes, toiletries, medications, chargers)